Baban: History

 After the Battle of Chaldiran in 1514, Baban remained unincorporated to the Ottoman Empire.
 As a representative for the Ottomans, Idris Bitlisi met with the Prince of Baban and other Kurdish states immediately after the Battle of Chaldiran and succeeded in forming an alliance between them against the Safavids.
 Nonetheless, the loyalty of Baban fluctuated.
 In the early 1500s, Baban under Haci Şeyh Baban extended its territory around Lake Urmia which forced Tahmasp I to send a military force against the Kurds.

 According to Claudius Rich, the dynasty gained Ottoman recognition of the hereditary rights of their dynasty in 1678.
 From the 1720s to the 1740s, the Baban dynasty aided the Ottomans against Iran.
 The period from 1750 to 1847 was dominated by rivalry with both Soran and Bohtan, as they also fought against the centralization attempts by the Ottomans and Iran.
 In the late 1700s, Baban supported the Qajar dynasty against Zand dynasty but had to transfer their support to the Zands after the victories of the latter.

 The principality was destroyed during the mid-19th century Ottoman modernization period.
 The Baban revolt lasted for three years, but was defeated by a coalition of Ottoman forces and Kurdish tribes.
-Ahmed Pasha Baban, the last Baban ruler, was defeated near Koy Sanjaq in 1847 and the region of Shahrazur was annexed to the Ottoman Empire.
+Ahmed Baban, the last Baban ruler, was defeated near Koy Sanjaq in 1847 and the region of Shahrizor was annexed to the Ottoman Empire.
 Iranian claims to Baban ceased after the treaty of 1847.

-When the Brits entered Sulaymaniyah in 1918, the city was no longer under the influence of the Baban dynasty.
-Descendants of the dynasty joined the Kurdish independence movement in Iraq, while others became Ottoman politicians.
+When the British entered Sulaymaniyah in 1918, the city was no longer under the influence of the Baban dynasty.
+Some descendants of the dynasty joined the Kurdish independence movement in Iraq, while others became Ottoman politicians.

+List of rulers

+List of Baban emirs and rulers: